remla23-team04/model-training/README.md

 ### Tests

+Test results in both XML and MD formats are located in the `test-results` folder.

 Tests for non-determinism robustness are included in the `test` folder.

 In order to run the tests first download all dependencies, then run `pytest` in the project root.
 These tests are also automatically triggered through the CI pipeline.